sededu/sededu/.jose/paper.md

 ---

 # Summary
-SedEdu is a suite of computer-based interactive educational activities for sedimentology and stratigraphy courses.
+SedEdu is a software framework that organizes computer-based interactive educational activities for sedimentology and stratigraphy courses.
-SedEdu comprises modules which are coupled with activities that guide students through a concept, incrementally introducing components of the concept, and testing for understanding and retention throughout the activity.
+SedEdu comprises modules which are coupled with activities that guide students, incrementally introducing components of a concept, and testing for understanding and retention throughout the activity.
 The modules are computational and quantitative, but the code is abstracted through a graphical user interface (GUI), through which the user interacts with aspects of the computational model.
-This paper describes the high level functionality of the SedEdu software package, includes a statement of need for this software package, and provides a brief example of how a module has been integrated into a classroom.
+This paper focuses on the SedEdu software, and not the underlying modules, an so describes the high level functionality of the SedEdu software package, includes a statement of need for this software package, and provides a brief example of how the SedEdu software has been integrated into a classroom.

 ![SedEdu main screen and category page.](figures/sededu_main_and_category.png)